serafm/SeraFM/README.md

 ## 🪖 Fun Fact

-- I am an ex special forces operative, bringing discipline, strategic thinking, and a mission-oriented mindset into everything I do—even in the world of coding and development!
+- I am an ex special forces operative, bringing discipline and a mission-oriented mindset into everything I do—even in the world of coding and development!

 Thanks for stopping by! 😊